 After taking 20 dollars from his employer to go on a date with plans to repay it the next day, an auto mechanic falls into increasingly disastrous circumstances for more and more money which rapidly spirals out of his control.

-Motor mechanic Dan Brady lacks funds for a heavy date with new waitress Vera, the type whose life's ambition is a fur coat; so he embezzles twenty dollars from his employer.
+Motor mechanic Dan Brady lacks funds for a heavy date with new restaurant cashier Vera, the type whose life's ambition is a mink coat; so he embezzles twenty dollars from his employer with plans to repay it the next day.
 To make up the shortage, he goes in debt for a hundred.
-Thereafter, every means he tries to get out of trouble only gets him deeper into crime, while everyone he meets is out for what they can get.Written by
+Thereafter, every means he tries to get out of trouble only gets him deeper into financial difficulties that lead to bigger crimes as everyone he meets is out for themselves.Written by

 Rod Crawford <email@example.com>

 25 of 29 people found this review helpful.

 Was this review helpful to you?